 The statutory formulas take the incomes of each spouse and the duration of the marriage into consideration.

-An income cap of one-hundred seventy-five thousand dollars ($175,000.00) per year is applied under the formulas.
-It is important to note that the result of a formula, though, is a guideline and that ultimately, it is the court that holds the discretion to adjust the amounts, depending upon the facts and circumstances of the case, which includes marital lifestyle.
+However, the formula is just a guideline and ultimately, the court holds the discretion to adjust the amounts, depending upon the facts and circumstances of the case, which includes marital lifestyle.

 Spousal Maintenance Amount and Duration: Factors

-The court considers the practical needs and responsibilities of each party while moving forward.
-For example, if the parties have young children, and the custodial parent cannot re-enter the workforce without additional school or training, the duration of maintenance may exceed the guidelines.
-Conversely, if the non-moneyed spouse has the training and ability to work, income may be imputed despite the fact that the spouse is not currently in the workforce.
+Beyond the formulas, the court considers the practical needs and responsibilities of each party while moving forward after the divorce.
+For example, if the parties have young children and the custodial parent cannot re-enter the workforce without additional school or training, the duration of maintenance may exceed the guidelines.
+Conversely, if the non-moneyed spouse has the training and ability to work, income may be imputed even though the spouse is not currently in the workforce.

-In addition, if the parties had a high standard of living during the marriage, and one party has a much higher earning capacity than the other, a court may likely pierce the income cap when applying the maintenance formula.
+If the parties had a high standard of living during the marriage and one party has a much higher earning capacity than the other, a court may be more likely to order additional maintenance.